 [Wondering how and where to buy CBD oil in Michigan?
 Check out this 2018 review for a list of current manufacturers who ship legally to the state].

 There are now thirty states (along with the District of Columbia) that have legalized marijuana in some form or another, which is pretty incredible when you stop and think about it!

-While Michigan may not be the most lenient state to reside in when it comes to the sale or use of CBD oil – or any other form of cannabis without a medical license – it is certainly getting there with frequently updated legislation.
-And of course, we hope in 2018 that voters will decide to legalize on a recreational level so that all of these confusing departmental laws can be done away with once and for all.
+While Michigan may not be the most lenient state to reside in when it comes to the sale or use of CBD oil, it is certainly getting there with frequently updated legislation.
+And of course, now that Proposal 1 has passed and marijuana is legal on a recreational level, the hope is that all of these confusing departmental laws will be done away with once and for all.

 - Full-spectrum Hemp extract

 - No pesticides, solvents or chemical fertilizers

 - Price Range ($48.00 – $139.00)